Presidents’ Day Activities, Grades 9-12

 Students in grades 9-12 analyze how President Washington responded to national issues.
 This is a three part lesson and also addresses his role in the French and Indians War and at the Federal Convention.

-Students in grades 9-12 investigate the compromises made by George Washington and the Founders at the Constitutional Convention.
+Students in grades 9-12 analyze historical evidence including primary sources to evaluate the compromises made by George Washington and the other Founders at the Constitutional Convention.

 More Lessons, Activities & Background Resources